OpenScopeInitiative/OpenScopeWebsite/README.md

-# OpenScopeWebsite
+# OpenScope

-The official website of OpenScope, a student-led science communication initiative
+The official website of OpenScope, a student-led science communication initiative.